 What can I do to overcome all-or-nothing thinking?

-- Use the 3 Cs of Cognitive Restructuring: Classify –> Challenge –> Change your negative, self defeating thought or thinking pattern.
+- Use the 3 Cs of Cognitive Restructuring: Categorize –> Challenge –> Change your negative, self defeating thought or thinking pattern.

 - Accentuate the positive.
 Example: Focus on your strengths as a parent.